Our Mission

 Executive Director

-French Heritage Society as its Executive Director in February 2017 and is delighted to be in a role that’s at the perfect intersection of her passions and experience.
-Before joining FHS, she most recently managed development events at the French Institute Alliance Française in NYC.
-Before relocating to NYC in 2016, Jennifer lived in Chicago where she was the Executive Director at Fulcrum Point New Music Project, a new art music organization.
+Prior to joining FHS, Jennifer managed development events at French Institute Alliance Française in NYC where she oversaw the Trophée des Arts Gala that honored Jeff Koons and Jean-Paul Agon.
+Before relocating to NYC, Jennifer lived in Chicago where she was the Executive Director at Fulcrum Point New Music Project.
 She also served as the Public and Governmental Affairs Officer at the Quebec Government Office in Chicago, facilitating relationships between cultural and academic entities in Quebec and the U.S. Additional experience includes being the donor-related special events liaison for the Chancellor at the University of Illinois at Chicago and establishing a multi-faceted cultural programs department at Alliance Française de Chicago.
-Jennifer has an MBA with a focus on marketing and international business from the University of Illinois at Chicago, an MA in French Studies and a BA in French and English from The University of Iowa.
-Her studies led her to live in France for over two years where she taught English at the Université de Poitiers, and to participate in an intensive business program in Sao Paulo, Brazil.

 CeCe Black ©2019 Patrick McMullanCeCe Black